serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/parental-look-alike-scaled.jpg" width="90%"></p>

+## Limitations and Ethical Considerations

+This library, DeepFace, is a facial recognition tool.
+Users should be aware of the potential biases in face recognition systems, including but not limited to race, gender, age, and ethnicity biases.
+It is crucial to evaluate the model on diverse datasets and consider ethical implications of deployment.
+The performance may vary across different demographic groups, and misidentifications can have serious consequences.
+Developers should ensure transparency, obtain informed consent, and comply with local regulations when using this technology.

 ## Contribution

 Pull requests are more than welcome!
 If you are planning to contribute a large patch, please create an issue first to get any upfront questions or design decisions out of the way first.